[ Home ] |

 I should have gone to the hospital immediately, but I had to start a new job the next day.

 I knew that if I went to hospital that I would not have enough time to sleep and I would have been late for my new job.
-I was concerned to create the right impression from the start as first impressions really do count!
+I was concerned to create the right impression from the start as

 I thought I could not afford to be late for my first day at work.